ararslan/Maker.jl/README.md

 - As implemented, each function applied to a target takes no arguments.
 Rake and Juke.jl pass the target as an argument at least for some types of targets.
   Zero arguments is easier and looks cleaner with do syntax, but it might be useful in some cases to have the target as an argument.
+It also may be possible to make this optional. `Make.execute` would need to use `try`-`catch` or some means to test the number of arguments in the anonymous or generic function.

 - I'm not sure what to provide for iteration over tasks and targets.
 This might include wildcards for files.
 Filename extension utilities might also